The ties may be innocuous, meaningful, or in some cases, may not exist at all. These diagrams are for your further research.

 (4) Drinking Water Notification Level for Managanese, California EPA State Water Resources Control Board.

-The following entry was written by a guest author who wishes to be known only as The Mysterious Man from Rose Hill.
+The following was written by a guest author who wishes to be known only as The Mysterious Man from Rose Hill.
 We’ve decided to name this huge underground cave “The Airplane Room” in memory of his father.

 This is a story that was told to me by my father when I was 8 to 10 years old in the late 50’s.
 It was an exciting story for a young boy and I still have vivid memories of him telling it.